Kenza-AI/kenza/README.md

 ```

 > If the output feels familiar, it's because *Kenza* is deployed as a *Docker stack*.
 Running `docker stack ps kenza` would generate the same output.
-**TODO Joakim**: Move this to a "Getting Started with Kenza" blog post, too detailed

-### Scaling up
+### Scaling down/up

-Kenza runs "one job per worker"; workers are ephemeral in nature and only handle one job before closing down.
+Kenza runs "one job per worker"; workers are ephemeral in nature and only handle one job before shutting down.
 To run more than one jobs in parallel, simply add more workers:

 ```sh
 kenza scale worker=5
 ```

 > **Note:** Kenza workers do not need nearly as many resources as one may think (due to the nature of ML jobs) because the actual training takes place on the cloud.
-Kenza workers only clone the repos, prepare the job commands to be run and report on the status of the jobs as they progress through time.
+Kenza workers only clone the repos, prepare the job commands to be run and report on the status of the jobs as they progress through their lifetime.

 ### Cleaning up

-You can stop Kenza with:
+You can stop Kenza _without any data loss_ with:

 ```sh
 kenza stop